bakdata/kpops/docs/docs/user/references/defaults.md

 `KafkaConnector` is a component that deploys [Kafka Connectors](https://kafka.apache.org/documentation.html#connect_configuring).
 Since a connector cannot be different from [sink](#kafkasinkconnector) or [source](#kafkasourceconnector), it is not recommended to use `KafkaConnector` for deployment in [`pipeline.yaml`](/resources/pipeline-components/pipeline).

-Instead, `KafkaConnector` should be used in [`defaults.yaml`](/resources/pipeline-defaults/defaults) to set defaults for all connectors in the pipeline as they usually share a lot common settings.
+Instead, `KafkaConnector` should be used in [`defaults.yaml`](/resources/pipeline-defaults/defaults) to set defaults for all connectors in the pipeline as they can share some common settings.

 ??? "`defaults.yaml`"